 How do I prepare for future study?

-Whatever you decide to do, CSU has got your back.
+Whatever you decide to do, Charles Sturt University has got your back.
 We’ll set you up for success so you make your next move count, as Bec found out.

 “Heading on to my postgraduate studies, you need to complete an admissions test and attend interviews.
-Each step of the way, I received support through CSU.
-Staff at CSU helped by doing mock interviews with me and practice tests.
+Each step of the way, I received support.
+Staff helped by doing mock interviews with me and practice tests.
 Also, in the degree, there was course content that was focused towards those tests.”

 Build your confidence

 For Emily Clapham, who undertook the Bachelor of Clinical Science before transitioning to graduate medical school, the course wasn’t just about developing skills and knowledge.
 It also helped her develop as a person and a student.